 Strong customer service

-When a team is talking to each other, they will be instinctively working towards the same goals.
-This promotes good communication, shared objectives and ensures that company expectations are met.
+When a team is talking to each other, they will instinctively work towards the same goals.
+This promotes good communication, and shared objectives and ensures that company expectations are met.

 It stands to reason that transparent communication builds trust between staff members.
 By informing everyone about important company information, there will be less chance of mishaps and inefficiencies.

 Five tips for good inter-departmental communication

 When you have siloed departments, there is no clear vision for the business.
 Everyone is only looking to fulfil their part of the puzzle, but no one is connecting the dots to how this informs the company’s bigger picture.
 This is why it's so vital that everyone is aware of what is happening at a macro level, even if it doesn’t affect them all directly.
 This could take place in various ways, like monthly virtual meetings, weekly bulletins or newsletters.
 This will also build camaraderie and help the company feel unified around the greater vision of the company.

 2. Connect team goals and performance

 An effective way of building collaboration between departments is by tying team goals and performance together.
 So for example you could unify the goals between sales and marketing teams or those in lead generation can work together with customer service to ensure successful upsell opportunities.
 In this way, both teams now have a strong incentive to work in closer collaboration and they will naturally pull together in their strategies.

 Talking in specialized jargon can alienate those in departments who are not skilled in that particular area.
 In other words, when whole teams are meeting together, it's important that everyone is approached as equals and that terminology doesn't exclude or alienate.
 This will result in a boost in engagement as everyone will be on the same page and will be able to confidently participate in the conversation.